Anvil of Doom: Biography

-After three years of line-up changes, Anvil of Doom really started their serious career in 2002.
+After three years of line-up changes, Anvil of Doom started in 2002.
 Their demo Died Before Dawn led them to sign a deal with Spanish Metal label Xtreem Music.
-Throughout 2003, they worked on new material for their first album while improving their live presence, playing through all Andalusia with local bands, even sharing the stage with Spanish legends Barón Rojo, Soziedad Alkoholika, and Avulsed.
-They also took part in the Xtreem Music Festival in Madrid, with bands like Exodus, Nuclear Assault and Grave.
+Throughout 2003, they worked on new material for their first album while honing their live performance, playing through Andalusia with local bands and sharing the stage with Barón Rojo, Soziedad Alkoholika, and Avulsed.
+They took part in the Xtreem Music Festival in Madrid, with Exodus, Nuclear Assault, and Grave.

 In January 2004, the band began studio sessions for their first album.
-Deathillusion was to include three re-recordings from the demo, as well as six new songs which reflected a clear evolution to a more technical kind of death metal, without losing the band’s distinctive melodic touch.
+Deathillusion was to include three re-recordings from the demo and six new songs that reflected an evolution toward technical death metal, without losing the band’s melodic touch.
 The album was released in October and received good reviews in specialized media around the world.
-After that, they kept on the road, playing with some of the biggest bands in the genre in summer fests like The Metalway Festival, and headlining underground festivals in their own country.
+After that, they kept touring, playing with some of the biggest bands in the genre in summer fests like The Metalway Festival, and headlining domestic underground festivals.

-During 2007 the band focused on composing and rehearsing new songs for their second album, marking a clear distance from the Melodic label.
+During 2007, the band focused on composing and rehearsing new songs for their second album, distancing themselves from the melodic label.

 By early 2008, vocalist and guitarist left the band, breaking the creative process leading to AOD's second album.
 They were replaced through that year by guitarist Ángel L. Berlanga and Andhord's vocalist Kvoraph, though by February 2009 the band decided to do without Ángel, because he didn't actually fit the band's needs.
 He was replaced by John M. Peterson, the man behind the band Perseidan, while MG, from Sevillian Death Metal act Neter, was recruited on the vocal role to replace Kvoraph after his decision to quit the band in September 2009.

 In summer 2009, Anvil of Doom resumed touring, taking part in several festivals around Andalusia included in the so-called Re(TOUR)synthesis.
 In 2011, AOD released an EP entitled "Turn Your Back", along with a videoclip of the title track.
 This release was supported by an extensive Spanish tour, which saw the band playing next to international legends like Malevolent Creation and Pestilence.
 In summer 2012, Anvil of Doom starts pre-production for their long-expected second full-length, in order to begin recording by fall.